-But truly great leaders have personal influence, something separate from the position occupied.
+But truly great leaders are flexible and use any leadership style that works in the situation, something separate from the position occupied.
 For example, Gandhi had no position within the government, but led a social movement for independence from the British.
 Even after independence, he took no official position within the Congress Party but was able to influence its direction.

 Seven Positive Characteristics of Bureaucracy

 “The nail that stands out from the board, will get pounded by the hammer.” — Japanese Proverb

 This form of organization has many strengths, but there are also weaknesses.
 The strengths first.

 Control By the Alpha

 In anthropology and sociology, the leader (the alpha) is a male or female at the top of the structure.
 The term alpha is used to signify that person as the most dominant member (or animal in the case of social mammals).
 All others are expected to submit and obey.
 We say that the heads of states and CEOs function as alphas.

 This is good since it enables coordinated action by tribes, nation-states and corporations by the leadership top people in the hierarchy.
 And if the alpha is competent, things get done.

 You can divide groups of individuals into special functions based on expertise or purpose.
 Some examples include as marketing, strategic planning, quality, human resources, engineering and so on.
 Functional specialists exert influence primarily through their use of expertise.